Blue Cross Blue Shield of Kansas Negotiations: Latest Update

 Moderate dehydration means:

 Mild dehydration means:

-substances made by the body when it burns fat instead of sugar.
+You can test for ketones at home using special tablets or test strips.
+Ketones are substances made by the body when it burns fat instead of sugar.
 They are a sign that your blood sugar is out of control.

-To do the test:
+To do the urine test:

-Symptoms of diabetic ketoacidosis may
+Symptoms of diabetic ketoacidosis may include:

 Based on your answers, you need emergency care.

-Call911or other emergency services now.
+Call 911 or other emergency services now.

 Based on your answers, you may need care right away.
 The problem is likely to get worse without medical care.